 Echoing Marva Collins, Tonya says, “I believe that every child can learn to read – and I was always working for that brilliant child to be unlocked in every student.”

 Tonya loves traveling with her husband, spending time with their three adult children (and super precious grandson and two grand-dogs).
 When she is not at work or on the road, Tonya can be found reading, working a Sudoku puzzle, sketching, working out, or taking a hike to a waterfall or another vista of God’s beautiful creation.

 I look forward to serving this organization, our community, and individual lives through literacy.

 Born and raised in Kazan, Russia – a large city 600 miles from Moscow, Irina came to the U.S. in 1994 following the collapse of the Soviet Union.
 She adopted Asheville as her new home when her husband secured a research position in the area.
 Irina began studying English with the Literacy Council and soon became an ESOL tutor herself, working with students from the Ukraine.
 In 2000, she joined the Literacy Council staff.

 “Our students and their stories make my job especially meaningful.
 I know first hand how difficult it is for adults to learn a new language,” Irina remembers.
 “It is very hard work.
-At the Literacy Council, we see small but significant victories every day.
+At Literacy Together, we see small but significant victories every day.
 It’s really rewarding to give people something now that helps them long term.”